brianbunke/brianbunke.github.io/_posts/2016-12-08-personalizing-github-pages.md

   - Theme hunting in GHP is far more basic than WordPress's nice directory
   - Hopefully this post will help navigate that gap!

+> EDIT 2016/12/15: A week after writing this, Github Pages introduced a [Jekyll Theme Chooser].
+Options are limited at the moment, but if you like quick, you can skip the rest of this walkthrough!

 ## How to Create a GHP Blog

 You just need a free GitHub account!